Definition of Profit and Loss Accounting

 Importance of Profit and Loss Accounting

 It also helps in determining the tax obligations of the business.
-Net income is the amount which is left after subtracting all the cost of goods sold, operating, and non-operating costs for the period.
+Net income is the amount left after subtracting all the costs of goods sold, operating, and non-operating costs for the period.
 Various stakeholders also use net income in their financial statement analysis.
-For example, a company will present negative earnings if its expenses incurred during a period are higher than the income earned.
-Investors use this statement to analyse the return generation capability of an entity, creditors and capital funding organizations like bank looks at p&l a/c for determining their repayment capacity, govt organization looks at p&l a/c for ensuring correct tax payments etc.
+For example, a company will present negative earnings if its expenses incurred during a period exceed the income earned.
+Investors use this statement to analyze the return generation capability of an entity, creditors and capital funding organizations like bank looks at p&l a/c for determining their repayment capacity, govt organization looks at p&l a/c for ensuring correct tax payments, etc.

 Advantages & Disadvantages of Profit and Loss Accounting